conjurdemos/docker-secrets/README.md

 # Conjur-ized Docker container

-In the previous case, the Docker server was acting as the Docker host, and passing the Wordpress environment variables through the `docker run` command.
+In the previous case, the Docker server was acting as the Docker host, and passing secrets through the `docker run` command.

 It's also possible to let the Docker container *itself* assume the Conjur host identity, and fetch the secrets itself.

 We'll start by updating our *wordpress* configuration to have a `.conjurrc` file with full connection and security info:

 ```
 $ cd wordpress
 $ conjur init -f ./.conjurrc
-Enter the hostname (and optional port) of your Conjur endpoint: ec2-54-83-34-173.compute-1.amazonaws.com
+Enter the hostname (and optional port) of your Conjur endpoint: conjur

 SHA1 Fingerprint=EC:E3:BD:2E:61:74:43:31:5C:37:4A:A6:BF:E2:51:CB:19:E2:46:4C